-Often these above rights can be assigned or removed to a single user or a group of users.
+Often the rights above can be assigned to or removed from a single user or a group of users.

 How to see and change the file attributes and permissions

-Tip: In Windows you can view the attributes and permissions of a file by right-clicking the file and clicking Properties.
-Within the Properties window you can find the attributes at the bottom of the General tab and the permissions under the Security tab.
+In Windows, you can view the attributes and permissions of a file by right-clicking the file and clicking Properties.
+In the Properties window, you can find the attributes at the bottom of the General tab and the permissions under the Security tab.

 How do I get permissions?

-In a network environment such as a business or school permissions are given by a system or network administrator.
-In a home or small office with no administrator rights are given by any account that has administrator rights.
+In a network environment, such as a business or school, permissions are given by a system or network administrator.
+In a home or small office with no administrator, rights are given by any account with administrator rights.